 The Helen Bernardy Center for Medically Fragile Children is a skilled nursing and subacute facility for children and adolescents with multiple medical, physical and developmental delays.

-For the sixth year in a row, U.S. News & World Report ranks the Helen Bernardy Center for Medically Fragile Children as one of the best nursing homes in the nation.
+For the eighth year in a row, U.S. News & World Report ranks the Helen Bernardy Center for Medically Fragile Children as one of the best nursing homes in the nation.

 Our interdisciplinary team includes the program director, physicians, licensed nurses, occupational, physical and recreational therapists, a dietitian, a social worker, and certified nursing assistants.
 The resident’s parents/guardians, the San Diego Regional Center service coordinator and a San Diego Unified School District teacher are part of our team as well.